 In essence, alkalized cocoa is chocolate stripped of some of its natural goodness and healthful qualities.

-Please be sure and make sure the protein bar you select avoids alkalized cocoa just like Miracle Whey and Pure Power Protein Powders do.
+Please make sure the protein bar you select avoids alkalized cocoa just like Miracle Whey and Pure Power Protein Powders do.

 ||Brown rice syrup